 WHAT WE DO

 Citizen Diplomacy International connects Philadelphia with leaders worldwide and promotes our city as a global hub of commerce and culture.
 We introduce international professionals and students to their Philadelphia counterparts through events, programs, and exchanges.
 These connections create partnerships and lasting relationships that become powerful tools to address some of our world’s greatest challenges.

-High School Exchanges create global learning opportunities for students in Philadelphia, cultivating leadership development among students and preparing them for in-demand careers at home and abroad.
-Our Sister Cities High School Exchange serve 100-200 high school students, both Philadelphia students traveling abroad and international peers traveling to Philadelphia.
+Educational exchanges create global learning opportunities for students in Philadelphia, cultivating leadership development among students and preparing them for in-demand careers at home and abroad.
+Our Sister Cities High School Exchanges serve 100-200 high school students, both Philadelphia students traveling abroad and international peers traveling to Philadelphia.
 In 2020-21, although in-person travel is on hold, Citizen Diplomacy is working to transition our exchanges to virtual opportunities.
 Planning for in-person exchanges is underway for 2021.

 University Student Exchanges, Internships & Scholarships

 Citizen Diplomacy promotes Philadelphia’s universities to our Sister Cities and other delegations.
 We work with local universities to offer Sister City Scholarships attracting international students to study in our region.
 We welcome and support Sister City Scholars in Philadelphia while they study at local universities throughout the year, including invitations to First Thursday networking receptions and Sister City holiday events.

 For Philadelphia students interested in global business, international affairs, and global studies, Citizen Diplomacy hosts internships in our own office, offers virtual international exchanges, has a discounted membership, and connects students to opportunities operated by the Bureau of Educational and Cultural Affairs.
 Our future global leaders need vital dialogue skills to be able to work with people from other countries, to understand the complexity of global issues, and to develop cross-cultural relationships, and Citizen Diplomacy makes that possible.

 NEW - In August 2020, we are launching a New, Free Virtual Exchange for University Students "How to Be An Innovator".
 Click here for more info and to register.